Noah Schultz: Professional career

-Schultz was selected by the Chicago White Sox in the first round with the 26th overall selection of the 2022 Major League Baseball draft.
+The Chicago White Sox selected Schultz in the first round, with the 26th overall selection, of the 2022 Major League Baseball draft.
 He signed with the team for $2.8 million.

 On April 5, 2023, it was announced that Schultz had suffered a left forearm strain and would miss the beginning of the season.
-He made his professional debut in early June with the Kannapolis Cannon Ballers.
+He made his professional debut in early June with the Single-A Kannapolis Cannon Ballers.
 He made ten starts with Kannapolis before his season ended in mid-August with a shoulder injury.
-Schultz went 1-2 with a 1.33 ERA, 38 strikeouts, and six walks over 27 innings.
-He was assigned to the Winston-Salem Dash to open the 2024 season.
-In late May, he was promoted to the Birmingham Barons.
-Over 23 starts between the two teams, Schultz went 0-4 with a 2.24 ERA, 115 strikeouts, and 24 walks over 88 1/3 innings.
+Schultz went 1–2 with a 1.33 ERA, 38 strikeouts, and six walks over 27 innings.
+He was assigned to the High-A Winston-Salem Dash to open the 2024 season.
+In late May, he was promoted to the Double-A Birmingham Barons.
+Over 23 starts between the two teams, Schultz went 0–4 with a 2.24 ERA, 115 strikeouts, and 24 walks over 88 1/3 innings.

 Schultz was assigned back to Birmingham to open the 2025 season.
-In mid-June, he was promoted to the Charlotte Knights.
+In mid-June, he was promoted to the Triple-A Charlotte Knights.
 Schultz was selected to represent the White Sox (alongside Braden Montgomery) at the 2025 All-Star Futures Game at Truist Park.
 He was placed on the injured list with knee discomfort in early July and returned to play in late August.
 Schultz was placed on the injured list once again with a knee injury in September, ending his season.
-Over 17 starts for the season, Schultz went 4-5 with a 4.68 ERA, 76 strikeouts, and 45 walks over 73 innings.
+Over 17 starts for the season, Schultz went 4–5 with a 4.68 ERA, 76 strikeouts, and 45 walks over 73 innings.
+Schultz was assigned to Charlotte to open the 2026 season, going 3–0 with a 1.29 ERA and 19 strikeouts across 14 innings.

+The White Sox promoted Schultz to the major leagues to make his MLB debut on April 14, 2026.
+As the starting pitcher against the Tampa Bay Rays, he pitched 4 1/3 innings in which he gave up three earned runs and four walks while recording four strikeouts.
+On April 19, Schultz recorded his first career win after allowing one run across five innings of work against the Athletics.
+On May 26, he was placed on the 15-day injured list with right knee patellar tendinitis.
+He was activated and returned to the White Sox on July 1.
+On August 8, Schultz was optioned to Charlotte.

+Player profile

+Schultz is listed at 6 ft 10 in and 240 lbs, making him one of the tallest players in MLB history.
+His height, combined with his sidearm delivery, hard fastball, and sweeping slider have earned him comparisons to Hall of Fame lefty Randy Johnson.